fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 > Paper is a collection of customizable and production-ready components for React Native, following Google’s Material Design guidelines.

 [React Native Paper](https://callstack.github.io/react-native-paper/) is for React Native what [Material-UI](https://material-ui.com/) is for React web applications.
-It offers a wide range of high-quality UI components and support for [custom themes](https://callstack.github.io/react-native-paper/theming.html).
-[Setting up](https://callstack.github.io/react-native-paper/getting-started.html) React Native Paper for Expo based React Native applications is quite simple, which makes it possible to use it in the upcoming exercises if want to give it a go.
+It offers a wide range of high-quality UI components, support for [custom themes](https://callstack.github.io/react-native-paper/theming.html) and a fairly simple [setup](https://callstack.github.io/react-native-paper/getting-started.html) for Expo based React Native applications.

 #### Styled-components